 Joe Montana Rookie Card Value

 The Joe Montana rookie card is one of the most valuable football cards of the 1980s.
-This chart below is from the popular card grading site, PSA.
+The chart below is from the popular card grading site, PSA.
 It shows auction prices for the Joe Montana rookie card in various conditions.

 Keep in mind that prices fluctuate.
 While PSA is a great way to find out the value of a card, we recommend going to eBay to see what cards are currently selling for on the world’s most popular auction site.
 Click here to view current auctions for the 1981 Topps Joe Montana Rookie card.